bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-adjustment-for-openshift-project-set.md

 For the last step, you'll receive an email from the Platform Services team providing you with approval or requesting further information from your quota increase request (remember that quota decreases are automatically approved).

-If the Platform Services Team requires more information, they'll likely ask for:
+If the Platform Services team requires more information, they'll likely ask for:

 * A screenshot of Sysdig dashboard (if available)
 * Additional images or files that supplement the already submitted information in the previous step
-* More context about your plan and what your team's objectives are by obtaining the extra quota Know that if the team does not receive a response from you within 2 weeks, the request will be rejected and a new request will need to be submitted.
+* More context about your plan and what your team's objectives are by obtaining the extra quota

+If the Platform Services team doesn't  hear back from you within 2 weeks, we'll need to close your request, and you'll need to submit a new one.

 ## Essential resources to improve your quota increase request

 ### Examples of requests
 These examples mainly concentrate on particular pods or deployments.
 When you're asking for a quota increase, it's typically to support a specific deployment or group of deployments.
 Focus your request explanations on these - there's no need to spend time outlining the resource allocations for every single pod in your namespace, just provide the information that's relevant to the request.

-If you're unsure, it's better to include more information than less, the Platform Services Team is here to help!
+If you're unsure, it's better to include more information than less, the Platform Services team is here to help!

 #### Example 1: More space for database backups